ysyk2021/the-art-of-imperfection-learning-from-mistakes-and-accepting-ourselves-as-we-are/kdp.md

 MingHai Zheng is the founder of zhengpublishing.com and lives in Wuhan, China.
 His main publishing areas are business, management, self-help, computers and other emerging foreword fields.

-Sure, here are 20 Amazon search keywords related to "The Art of Imperfection: Learning from Mistakes and Accepting Ourselves as We Are":

 1. Self-acceptance
 2. Personal development
 3. Mindfulness